 In addition to the income tax, you will pay social contributions to the different insurance you have.
 Social contributions are something employees are obligated to pay in Germany and the US.

 For instance, American expats will be enrolled in the German Social Security program as soon as their employment begins.

-Nonetheless, this does not apply for expats who are working in Germany for a company located outside of the country.
+Nonetheless, this does not apply to expats who are working in Germany for a company located outside of the country.
 A special agreement between the two countries describes to which country social security is payable for American expats who work in Germany.

 Thus, if the contract is longer than 5 years or if expat is working for a non-US employer in Germany, they will pay for German social security.